kjappelbaum/colorml/README.md

 - `holdout_set.csv` and `development_set.csv` are the test and train set that we obtained with iterative stratification.
 - `diverse_set{,_2, _3000}.csv` are the diverse sets we utilized for initial explorations
 - the `case_studies` directory contains descriptors that we used for some of the case studies in the paper.
+- `color_threshold.pkl`: dictionary that contains the color names for different variance thresholds

 Unweighted mean/median refers to the fact that we perform simple averaging in RGB space without taking into account that the percepetion of the human eye does not vary uniformly within this space.